-The Fund is an investment company and follows the accounting and reporting guidance in the Financial Accounting Standards Board's Accounting Standards Codification Topic 946, Financial Services - Investment Companies.
+The Trust follows the accounting and reporting guidance in the Financial Accounting Standards Board's Accounting Standards Codification "(ASC") Topic 946, Financial Services - Investment Companies.

-The financial statements are measured and presented in U.S. dollars; amounts are rounded to the nearest thousand, unless otherwise stated.
+The financial statements are measured and presented in Canadian dollars ("CAD"); amounts are rounded to the nearest thousand, unless otherwise stated.